Manneken Pis: In popular culture

-Being of prominent symbolic nature to Brussels and Belgium in general, Manneken Pis is widely used to represent both the city and country (as well as its people) in advertising, branding, tourism and as a national personification.
-The statue's self-derisive nature also embodies the typical Belgian identity referred to as belgitude (French; lit.
-'Belgianness'), as well as a type of folk humour specific to Brussels (called zwanze in Brusselian dialect).
+Due to its prominent symbolic nature in relation to Brussels and Belgium in general, Manneken Pis is widely used to represent both the city and country (as well as its people) in advertising, branding, tourism, and as a national personification.
+The statue's self-derisive nature also embodies the typical Belgian identity, referred to as belgitude (French; lit.
+'Belgianness'), as well as a type of folk humour specific to Brussels, known as zwanze in the Brusselian dialect.

 Surrounded by souvenir shops, the fountain has become a major tourist attraction.
-Figurine-sized replicas of Manneken Pis in brass, fiberglass, or even Belgian chocolate, are commonly sold there.
-Manneken Pis has also been adapted into such risqué souvenir items as ashtrays and corkscrews.
+Figurine-sized replicas of Manneken Pis made of brass, fibreglass, or even Belgian chocolate, are commonly sold there.
+The statue has also been adapted into risqué souvenir items such as ashtrays and corkscrews.